 We used 20 polygon slices each along the plumes for estimating the spectral indices in the large-scale components.
 The profiles are plotted in Figure 7 with their corresponding flux densities and errors.
-These show a steady steepening of α in the NW plume compared with the practically constant α for the SE over the majority of the region.
-However, towards the tails of both plumes there is a rapid upturn in the spectral index from -1.60 ± 0.01 to $-2.26\pm$ 0.05, and -1.37 ± 0.01 to -1.99 ± 0.03 for the NW and SE plumes respectively.
-As our model (see section 4.4) suggests, the steepening is consistent with synchrotron theory; and except for the final 3 locations at the tail end of each spectrum, there is no significant dispersion ($<\delta \alpha > = \pm 0.01$) between the SE and NW plumes.
-The mean difference between the NW and SE plume is $\langle \alpha{NWp} - \alpha{SEp} \rangle$ = -0.05 ± 0.02 .
-By this measure, the spectral steepening between the two large-scale components is not very significant; consistent with a single spectral index change for both plumes.
+These show a steady steepening of $\alpha$ in the NW plume compared with the practically constant $\alpha$ for the SE over the majority of the region.
+However, towards the tails of both plumes there is a rapid upturn in the spectral index from $-1.60 \pm 0.01$ to $-2.26 \pm 0.05$ , and $-1.37 \pm 0.01$ to $-1.99 \pm 0.03$ for the NW and SE plumes respectively.
+The steepening is consistent with synchrotron theory; and except for the final 3 locations at the tail end of each spectrum, there is no significant dispersion ( $<\delta\alpha>=\pm0.01$ ) between the SE and NW plumes.
+The mean difference between the NW and SE plume is $<\alpha{NWp}-\alpha{SEp}>=-0.05\pm0.02$ .
+By this measure, the spectral steepening between the two large-scale components is not very significant; consistent with a constant spectral index change for both plumes.

 For reasons discussed in section 4.2 above, we have examined the spectral gradients of the NE plume in more detail.
-We have plotted profiles of spectral index in the plumes in two representations: as unaveraged slices across - (i) the whole plume, and (ii) inner region (which span an angular extent of ~ 61.5 arcsec) to show the level of variation on large and small scales respectively; and to compare α in this region with the overall plume.
+We have plotted profiles of spectral index in the plumes in two representations: as unaveraged slices across - (i) the whole plume, and (ii) inner region (which span an angular extent of $\sim$ 61.5 arcsec) to show the level of variation on large and small scales respectively; and to compare $\alpha$ in the dip in this region with respect to the overall plume.
 The profile is as shown in Figure 7 (top pane).
-The clear tendency for the spectra to flatten slightly within the inner regions of the NW plume is confirmed; with the brightest spot in the region coinciding with comparatively the flattest spectra ($\alpha = -0.938 \pm 0.092$) - indicating the injection of young electron population into the base of the NW plume, and possible acceleration of particles at this site.
+The clear tendency for the spectra to flatten slightly within the inner regions of the NW plume is confirmed; with the brightest spot in the region coinciding with comparatively the flattest spectra ( $\alpha=-0.938\pm0.002$ ) - indicating the injection of young electron population into the base of the NW plume, and possible acceleration of particles at this site.

-In general the spectrum of the NW plume is steeper $\langle \alpha{NW_D} \rangle =$ -1.43 ± 0.01 compared with the SE $\langle \alpha{SEp} \rangle = -1.38 \pm 0.01$, and this is likely the consequence of variations in mass injection and propagation in external pressure and density gradients in the two regions.
+In general the spectrum of the NW plume is steeper $<\alpha{NWp}>=-1.43\pm0.01$ compared with the SE $<\alpha{SEp}>=-1.38\pm0.01$ , and this is likely the consequence of variations in mass injection and propagation in external pressure and density gradients in the two regions.
 Conventionally, as the radio jet breaks through the dense ICM and transitions into plumes the spectra will steepen further away from the AGN due to radiative ageing and expansion effects; and this is consistent with our observed spectral behaviour in the two components.
-Figure 7 shows a systematic pattern in the spectral distribution measured in both plumes, from which we infer that similar flow dynamics is at play in the two components, with the asymmetry in total intensity a consequence of projection effects and flow differences.
+Figure 7 shows a systematic pattern in the spectral distribution measured in both plumes, from which we infer that similar flow dynamics is at play in the two components, with the asymmetry in total intensity a direct consequence of projection effects and detailed flow differences.
 Additional evidence for this conclusion can be drawn from the good agreement between the integrated spectral indices measured at the initial 8 locations of the SE plume and the spectral profile of the inner regions of the NW plume.
 Both show a bell-shaped spectrum within the first few kpc from the edge of the integration region marking the transition from jet to plumes, despite the absence of a distinct continued collimated outflow in the SE plume.